Our Lady of Assiut

 Our Lady of Assiut is the name given to a series of reported apparitions of the Virgin Mary in 2000 and 2001 in Assiut, Egypt.

 History

 The apparitions of Our Lady of Assiut were mass apparitions in Assiut, Egypt, during 2000 and 2001.
-Thousands of witnesses produced photographs of them, which were reprinted in several newspapers.
+Thousands of witnesses were said to have produced photographs of them, which were reprinted in several newspapers at the time.

-According to newspaper reports, during mass, pictures showing Our Lady with a dove above her that were hung on the wall inside the altar began to glow, after which the light from the dove in the pictures started to flow down.
-Later, the lights appeared above the church as well.

-The Coptic Church approved the apparition.
+According to newspaper reports, during liturgical Mass, pictures showing the virgin Mary with a dove above her that were hung on the wall inside the altar began to glow, after which the light from the dove in the pictures started to flow down.
+Later, the lights were said to have appeared above the church as well.
+The Coptic Church would then approve of the apparition.